PyFPGA/pyfpga/README.md

 > directory.

 The API implemented by the `Project class` provides:
-* A constructor where the TOOL must be specified and an optional PROJECT NAME can be specified
+* A constructor where the TOOL must be specified and an optional PROJECT NAME can be indicated
 * Methods to set the target device PART, to add multiple HDL, Constraint and Tcl files to the project (in case of VHDL an optional PACKAGE NAME can be specified) and to specify the TOP-LEVEL
-* Method to specify a different OUTPUT directory or get some project configurations
+* Methods to specify a different OUTPUT directory or get some project configurations
 * Methods to generate a bitstream and transfer it to a device (running the selected EDA Tool)
 * The capability of specifying an optimization strategy (area, power or speed) when the bitstream is generated